garimagiri/powerbi-projects/README.md

 # 📁 Power BI Projects Portfolio

-This repository showcases a collection of Power BI dashboards built to demonstrate my data analytics and visualization skills.
+This repository showcases a collection of projects to demonstrate my data analytics and visualization skills.
 Each project involves real-world datasets and applies concepts like data cleaning, modeling, DAX calculations, and storytelling through visualizations.

 ## 🧠 Skills Demonstrated
 - Data Cleaning & Transformation (Power Query)